learn-co-curriculum/phase-0-bash-navigation/README.md

 commonly used by humans to make decisions on where to get lunch (even if it points to one of our favorite pizzerias in Chicago).

-So far we've been finding out where we are in the filesystem "tree," how about we find out what's in these directories (besides other directories)?
-We'll cover that in our next lesson
+So far we've been finding out where we are in the file system "tree," how about we find out what's in these directories (besides other directories)?
+We'll cover that in our next lesson.

 ## Conclusion